Fact-checked by the onlinepaydaynews.com editorial team

 How Do You Check Your Loan Agreement for Early Payoff Fees?

-Locate the prepayment section of your loan contract before making any early payment — this single step prevents most surprise charges.
-Look for terms such as “prepayment penalty,” “early payoff fee,” “yield maintenance,” or “rule of 78s” in your agreement.
+Locate the prepayment section of your loan contract before making any early payment.
+This single step prevents most surprise charges.
+Look for terms such as “prepayment penalty,” “early payoff fee,” “yield maintenance,” or “rule of 78s” anywhere in the agreement.

 The Rule of 78s is a particularly costly method some lenders use to front-load interest.
 If your contract uses this method, paying early may save you less than you expect because a larger share of early payments goes toward interest rather than principal.
 The Federal Trade Commission (FTC) has flagged Rule of 78s contracts as potentially harmful to consumers who repay early.